-Under our current stock repurchase program, we repurchased approximately 0.9 million shares at an average price of \$51.57 for a cost of \$45 million during the three months ended March 31, 2020.
-As of March 31, 2020, we had \$191 million of remaining availability under our program.
+We repurchased approximately 0.9 million shares at an average price of \$51.57 for a cost of \$45 million during the six months ended June 30, 2020, all of which was repurchased on or before March 17, 2020, the date we suspended our share repurchase activity due to COVID-19.
+As of June 30, 2020, we had \$191 million of remaining availability under our program.

-On March 17, 2020, we suspended our share repurchase activity and as a condition of the amendment to our revolving credit agreement, we are restricted from repurchasing shares of our stock until the waiver amendment expires at the beginning of the second quarter of 2021 unless we elect to terminate the amendment earlier.
+As a condition of the amendment to our revolving credit agreement, we are restricted from repurchasing shares of our stock until the waiver amendment expires at the beginning of the second quarter of 2021 unless we elect to terminate the amendment earlier.